NXXR/Master-Thesis/Glossary.md

 Scores between 10-15 indicate significant symptoms;
 Scores between 15-20 are a concern;
 Scores over 20 indicate a problem simulator.
+Cut-off scores established from military personnel using flight simulators.
+Scores may differ for general population and tend to be higher in virtual environments compared to military grade flight simulators.

+### Vergence-Accommodation Conflict
+Vergence refers to the way the eyes move laterally to adjust to items moving toward and away from the eyes combined with the process of focusing (accomodation).
+These visual processes do not occur naturally in a stereoscopic display as accomodation occurs at a fixed screen depth.

 ### VR Sickness
 Term typically used in studies using [HMDs](#head-mounted-display-hmd).